-3.3 Extensions to Timeframes
+3.3.6.
+Extensions to Timeframes

-If an Entity is unable to complete the scoping, data entry of validation phases by the prescribed deadlines they should contact the Property Data team at Finance via propertydata@finance.gov.au.
+If an Entity is unable to complete the scoping, data entry or validation by the prescribed deadlines they should contact the Property Data.

-However, while some flexibility will be provided to the dates of completion of earlier phases, no extensions will be provided to the sign-off completion date of 25 October 2021, as property data for all Entities is required at this time to inform development of the Commonwealth Leasing Strategy and property policy.
+While some flexibility will be provided to the dates of completion of earlier steps, no extensions will be provided to the sign-off completion date of 29 September 2023, as property data for all Entities is required at this time to inform development of the Commonwealth Leasing Strategy and property policy.